 Algorithms have found their way into practically every aspect of our lives.
 Wheree’er you look, howe’er you range, proper deployment and utilization of algorithms point to a better and brighter future for humanity.

 At the very tail end of the covid-19 pandemic, Algorithm 2022 will be an opportunity to meet again in person for 3 days of engaging and enlightening presentations and workshops.

-Special consideration will be given to sessions that highlight innovative technical and commercial developments in big data, artificial intelligence and blockchain technologies, their ethical and privacy implications, and how they impact and are impacted by public policies.
+Special consideration will be given to sessions that highlight innovative technical and commercial developments in bitcoin, cryptocurrencies, NFT, AI, big data, and quantum computing, their ethical and privacy implications, and how they impact and are impacted by public policies.

 Robert J. Marks is the Director of the Walter Bradley Center for Natural and Artificial Intelligence; a Distinguished Professor of Electrical and Computer Engineering, Baylor University; and a Fellow of both IEEE and the Optical Society of America.
 Marks served as editor-in-chief for the IEEE Transactions on Neural Networks.

 I am the author of The Case for Killer Robots: Why America’s Military Needs to Continue Development of Lethal AI.
 I also believe that AI can never be sentient, creative or be capable of understanding.

 Impatient with the gap between the invention and commercialization of AI tech, I left IBM and founded Yap in 2006.
 Five years later, Amazon acquired Yap for its AI tech, which is now found in billions of Alexa, Echo, and Fire TV devices.
 With my new startup, Pryon, I am working on augmented intelligence, aiming to help machines better understand people.

 During Algorithm 2022, I’ll participate in a Q&A with UTD students, then in a fireside chat to discuss self-aware AI machines and augmented intelligence.